If you want to become a successful entrepreneur, it goes without saying that you need to be damn good at what you do.

 So, let's reach out to three to five people who know you very well, trust you, and would give you honest feedback.
 You can pick up the template for this reach out message in my Skill Assessment Guide.

 You're going to ask them to share with you, what they believe to be three of your biggest strengths, and if they can include any examples of when you demonstrated those abilities, that's a major plus.
 Your goal is to get a consensus back from those who know you best, about what they perceive to be your strengths.
-The responses could completely surprise you, or validate what you already believe to be true about yourself.
+The responses could completely surprise you, or help validate your business idea and confirm what you already believe to be true about yourself.

 5. Run Through a Hypothetical Scenario